The Ride of Her Life

-The balancing act that is Rowan Moses' student life now has the support of two new wheels, thanks to the bike she bought after winning the 2012 Glen Avery Scholarship.
+The balancing act that is Rowan Moses' student life now has the support of two new wheels, thanks to the bike she bought after winning the Glen Avery Memorial Scholarship.

-Established in 2008 in memory of popular University staff member Glen Avery, the Scholarship was established by Glen's family, friends and colleagues to recognise his passion for the arts and his renowned affinity with students.
+Established in 2008, in memory of popular University staff member, Glen Avery, the scholarship was set up by Glen's family, friends and colleagues to recognise his passion for the arts and his renowned affinity with students.

-School of Education Executive Officer Tanille Elley is one of many staff members who support students through the program.
+School of Education Executive Officer Tanille Elley (pictured with Rowan) is one of many staff members who support students through the scholarship program.

 "My dad used to say to me that when you live your life passionately and honourably it was amazing how many people would support you.
 I'm passionate about theatrics, art and drama therapy combined with teaching and to have a collective group of people like the scholarship selection board say 'yes, you're deserving of this' is very special.

-"It's an honour to win the Glen Avery.
+"It's an honour to win the Glen Avery Scholarship.
 I've been given an amazing gift by people who don't expect anything back."